xuefeng-cvr/BS-Net/README.md

 Furthermore, it can be used for scene understanding and perception, such as object detection, segmentation, and 3D reconstruction.
 Obtaining accurate depth information is a prerequisite for many computer vision tasks.

-The Data Preparation and Evaluation are following Junjie Hu with his work (https://github.com/JunjH/Revisiting_Single_Depth_Estimation).
+The Data Preparation and Evaluation are following Junjie Hu with [his work](https://github.com/JunjH/Revisiting_Single_Depth_Estimation).
 Thanks for his valuable work.

 ### Citation